mitmath/18336/README.md

 ## Problem Sets

 ### Problem Set 1: Implementing an FFT.
+Available on Stellar.
 Due on Stellar by midnight on Tuesday 09/24.
-Available soon.

 ## Lecture Material and Summaries